fredericaltorres/DynamicSugarNet/README.md

 ===============

 ## What is DynamicSugar.Net?
-* In 2011 I created the DynamicSugar.net Library which
+DynamicSugar.net a C# Library which provides methods and classes inspired by the dynamic languages
+- Python and
+- JavaScript
-provides methods and classes inspired by the dynamic languages Python and JavaScript to write shorter and more readable source code in C# 4.0.
+to write shorter and more readable source code in C#.

+Created in 2011 for C# v 4.0 and .NET 4.0.

+Updated for 2024.

 * From 2011 to 2020, the C# language evolved and some features in DynamicSugar became obsolete, like the DynamicSugar string interpolation feature.
-But most of the features are still useful and I want to use them in my .NET 4.6.1 and .NET Core development in 2023.
+But most of the features are still useful and I want to use them in my .NET 4.6.1 and .NET Core development in 2023 and 2024.

 * In 2023 I moved the library to .NET Standard 2.0, so it can be used with .NET 4.6.1 and .NET Core.